Skip to Main Content

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across Canadian provinces.
-We work with municipal film offices, manage road closure requests through city transportation departments, handle RCMP and local police notifications, and ensure compliance with provincial requirements.
+Here is what that looks like on the ground.
+Yes, our location managers set up all filming permits across Canadian provinces.
+We work with city film offices, manage road closure requests through city transport departments, handle RCMP and local police notifications, and make sure compliance with provincial needs.

 What about heritage sites and protected locations?

+Here is how the picture comes together.
 We specialize in managing complex locations including Parks Canada national historic sites, UNESCO World Heritage areas like Old Quebec, and Indigenous heritage sites.
-Our managers understand federal and provincial heritage protocols and cultural consultation requirements.
+Our managers know federal and provincial heritage protocols and cultural consultation needs.

 How do you handle neighbor and community relations?